legendarycode3/blockchain-development-documentary-guide/README.md

 ☑️ BLOCKCHAIN “FRONTEND DEVELOPMENT” LEARNING & BUILDING RESOURCES <br/>
       1. React :- React (or ReactJS) is a popular open-source JavaScript library developed by Meta (formerly Facebook) specifically for building dynamic and interactive user interfaces (UIs).
-It is widely used for creating Single-Page Applications (SPAs) and mobile apps https://react.dev/  <br/>
+It is widely used for creating Single-Page Applications (SPAs) and mobile apps through React Native. https://react.dev/  <br/>

       2. Nextjs:- Next.js is a React framework for building full-stack web applications. </br>
 	  It is used used for building full-stack web applications by providing production-grade features such as server-side rendering, static site